Central History Department garners $60,000 NEH grant

 Wolff adds, “Dr. Glaser, along with her team, will strengthen Central’s commitment to support legislative mandates that require the inclusion of African American/Black and Puerto Rican/Latino Studies, as well as Asian American and Pacific Islander Studies, into the curriculum.”

-The Central History Department, in collaboration with the School of Education and Professional Studies, trains certified secondary education History/Social Studies teachers.
+The Central History Department, in collaboration with the School of Education, trains certified secondary education History/Social Studies teachers.